Marc Costanzo: Len

 Costanzo and his sister formed the pop duo Len in the early 1990s, and, with various touring and studio musicians, released several albums and singles over the next few years.
 The group self-released two studio albums, Superstar (1995) and Get Your Legs Broke (1997), through Costanzo's label, Funtrip Records.
 The band's third album, You Can't Stop the Bum Rush (1999), was more hip hop oriented, and Costanzo toured using the stage name Burger Pimp.
 Costanzo wrote several hits over the years, including "Steal My Sunshine", which Costanzo also produced and which contains samples of "More, More, More" by Andrea True Connection.
 Released as a single, "Steal My Sunshine" became an international hit and was nominated for a Juno Award in 2000.

-Since then, they have released two more albums: The Diary of the Madmen (2005) and It's Easy If You Try (2012).
+Since then, they have released two more albums: The Diary of the Madmen (2005) and It's Easy If You Try (2012), but neither could duplicate the success of "Steal My Sunshine."
 In 2012, Costanzo appeared in the last Len video, "It's My Neighbourhood", featuring scenes of Toronto.